afredston/range-edge-niches/README.md

 # Realized thermal niche tracking at range limits of North American marine species

-### A. Fredston-Hermann, M. Pinsky, B. Selden, C. Szuwalski, J. T. Thorson, S. D. Gaines, B. S. Halpern
+### A. Fredston, M. Pinsky, B. Selden, C. Szuwalski, J. T. Thorson, S. D. Gaines, B. S. Halpern

 To reference the data or methods here, please cite the manuscript.
-Contact A. Fredston-Hermann with questions at fredston@rutgers.edu.
+Contact A. Fredston with questions at fredston@rutgers.edu.

 ## Overview

 This repository contains code to:

 * Estimate the annual position of range limits from NOAA trawl survey data using [VAST](https://github.com/James-Thorson-NOAA/VAST)
-* Use hindcast SST datasets to reconstruct the extreme temperatures found at species' range limits each year
+* Use hindcast SST datasets to reconstruct the extreme temperatures found at species' range edges each year
-* Conduct statistical analyses of range limit shifts and edge thermal niche shifts over time
+* Conduct statistical analyses of range edge shifts and edge thermal niche shifts over time

 To fully reproduce the analysis, users will need to install VAST.
+However, this repository contains outputs from VAST and subsequent statistical analyses for users who just want to examine the results or reproduce figures.

 The repository is organized as follows: